• Home

 How Much Does the Shingles Vaccine Cost at the VA?

-The VA provides health care for preventative disease control to avoid infectious diseases to veterans for free.
-Shingles, flu and Covid-19 vaccinations are all free.
+The VA provides health care for preventative disease control to avoid infectious diseases in veterans for free.
+Shingles, flu, and Covid-19 vaccinations are all free.
 However, if you have questions, check with the VA to confirm your coverage level.

 Where to Get Vaccinated for Shingles Through the VA